-20.Sexual Misconduct:

-All forms of sexual misconduct, including any form of unwanted sexual contact is prohibited.
+- 20.2.
+Students or employees who are accused of sexual assault and deemed to present a danger to the RIT KosovoTM (A.U.K) community or to the complainant may be suspended until such time as a determination of the allegation is made.
+The sanctions or penalties that RIT KosovoTM (A.U.K) might impose for sexual assault depend on the nature and the circumstances of the offense and may range from reprimand to dismissal from RIT KosovoTM (A.U.K). - 21.Sexual Misconduct: All forms of sexual misconduct, including any form of unwanted sexual contact is prohibited.
 "Unwanted" is defined as being against a person's wishes or without consent, including those instances in which the individual is unable to give consent because of unconsciousness, sleep, impairment, or intoxication due to alcohol or other drugs is prohibited.

-21. Smoking Policy:
+Smoking Policy

-This policy applies to all RIT/A.U.K students, faculty, staff, administration, other employees, and visitors to RIT/A.U.K.

-- 21.1.
-Policy: Smoking or carrying of lighted cigars, cigarettes, pipes, or any other form of smoking object is prohibited in any indoor area at RIT/A.U.K, including but not limited to classrooms, offices, laboratories, dining facilities, break rooms, faculty apartments, and guest apartments.
+- 22.Smoking Policy: This policy applies to all RIT KosovoTM (A.U.K) students, faculty, staff, administration, other employees, and visitors to RIT KosovoTM (A.U.K). - 22.1.
+Indoor Smoking Prohibited: Smoking or carrying of lighted cigars, cigarettes, pipes, or any other form of smoking object is prohibited in any indoor area at RIT KosovoTM (A.U.K), including but not limited to classrooms, offices, laboratories, dining facilities, break rooms, faculty apartments, and guest apartments.
 Furthermore, smoking is prohibited in all areas of any buildings that house classroom facilities.
-Exceptions to this policy are those noted below. - 21.2.
-Smoking Areas: RIT/A.U.K provides designated outdoor smoking areas, identified by affixed smoking receptacles.
+Exceptions to this policy are those noted below. - 22.2.
+Smoking Areas: RIT KosovoTM (A.U.K) provides designated outdoor smoking areas, identified by affixed smoking receptacles.